udecode/editor-protocol/README.md

 ## Roadmap

-_We’ll be publishing a public roadmap for the Editor Protocol soon._
+_We’ll be publishing a public roadmap for the Editor Protocol soon_

 <!-- See the [open issues](https://github.com/udecode/editor-protocol/issues?q=is%3Aissue+is%3Aopen) for a list of some proposed features (and known issues). -->